piyushhh00/CodeAlpha_HangmanGame/README.md

 # Hangman Game

-A classic Hangman word guessing game implemented in two versions: a web-based version using HTML, CSS, and JavaScript, and a command-line version using Python.
+A classic Hangman word guessing game implemented in one version: a command-line version using Python.

 ## Game Description

 Hangman is a word guessing game where the player tries to guess a hidden word by suggesting letters.
 For each incorrect guess, a part of a hangman figure is drawn.
 The player wins by guessing all the letters in the word before the complete hangman figure is drawn (6 incorrect guesses).

-## Web Version

-### Features

-- Interactive keyboard for letter selection
-- Visual hangman figure that builds with each incorrect guess
-- Word display with placeholders for unguessed letters
-- Game status information (incorrect guesses, guessed letters)
-- Win/lose messages
-- Responsive design that works on different screen sizes

-### How to Play

-1. Open the `index.html` file in a web browser
-2. A random word will be selected, and placeholders will be displayed
-3. Click on letter buttons to make guesses
-4. For each correct guess, the letter will appear in the word
-5. For each incorrect guess, a part of the hangman figure will appear
-6. Win by guessing all letters before the hangman is complete
-7. Click the "Restart Game" button to play again

 ## Python Version